corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 The [`DiagnosisKeyBundler`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/diagnosiskeys/DiagnosisKeyBundler.java)
-is responsible for the core logic of the distribution service, e.g. how the diagnosis keys are grouped into date and hour filders on the CDN.
+is responsible for the core logic of the distribution service, e.g. how the diagnosis keys are grouped into date and hour folders on the CDN.

 In the preparation step, the distribution job queries all diagnosis keys that are available in the database and caches them into the `DiagnosisKeyBundler`.
 The purpose of this class is to arrange keys based on their earliest time